2026-2027 Casper Test Dates for US Medical Schools

 Casper Test Format Infographic

-For the video response section, you must record a video of yourself verbally responding to two questions, which come one after another.
-The video response section is made up of both word-based and video-based scenarios.
+For the Casper video response section, you must record a video of yourself verbally responding to two questions, which come one after another.
+The video response section includes both word-based and video-based scenarios.
 You are allotted one minute to record a video response to each question.
 Once your one minute is up, your response is automatically uploaded.
 You are not able to change your answer or view your response.

 For the typed response section, you must type answers to two questions within a 3.5-minute time frame.
-The typed response section is also made up of word-based and video-based scenarios.
+The typed response section also includes word-based and video-based scenarios.
 You are automatically advanced to the next scenario once your 3.5 minutes are up.

 Having a clear understanding of the Casper format is key to success on the test.
 It’s not enough to practice answering Casper test questions; you must practice within the Casper format.
 This way, you can get used to typing responses to two questions within 3.5 minutes and verbally responding to a question within one minute.

-How much time you need to prepare depends on how comfortable you are answering practice questions effectively within the allotted time.
-Get started with practice questions early so that you have time for additional preparation or tutoring if you find you struggle with the time limitations.
+How much time you need to prepare depends on how well you can answer practice questions effectively within the allotted time.
+Get started with practice questions early so you have time for additional preparation or tutoring if you find the time limitations challenging.

 2 | Practice If/Then Statements

 Casper asks you tough, often ethically-based questions that don’t have a clear right or wrong answer.
-It’s essential to show that you are able to quickly and effectively assess all aspects of the situation as well as the wide-ranging repercussions of your actions.
+It’s essential to show that you can quickly and effectively assess all aspects of the situation and the wide-ranging repercussions of your actions.

 If/Then statements illustrate your ability to think ahead and consider possible consequences, and they allow you to add more context to the purposely vague scenario.